ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-kustomize.md

 As briefly discussed, Kustomize is a configuration management tool that has been embedded into `kubectl`.
 Originally it was a separate tool and some functionality is still only available in the Kustomize binary and not in Kubectl.
-The documentation of Kustomize is therefore available in two parts, the [core docs](https://github.com/kubernetes-sigs/kustomize/tree/master/docs) and the [Kubectl docs](https://kubectl.docs.kubernetes.io/pages/app_management/introduction.html).
+The documentation of Kustomize is therefore available in two parts, the [core docs](https://github.com/kubernetes-sigs/kustomize/tree/master/docs{:target="_blank" rel="noopener noreferrer"} and the [Kubectl docs](https://kubectl.docs.kubernetes.io/pages/app_management/introduction.html{:target="_blank" rel="noopener noreferrer"}.

 Important to note, especially when considering the usage of this tool, is what it doesn't do:
 * It doesn't manage deployments
 * It doesn't package applications in deployable artifacts
 * It doesn't manage secrets securely

-As discussed in the Kustomize projects [readme](https://github.com/kubernetes-sigs/kustomize/) a Kustomize manifest exists out of two main structures: a base manifest and overlays.
+As discussed in the Kustomize projects [readme](https://github.com/kubernetes-sigs/kustomize/{:target="_blank" rel="noopener noreferrer"} a Kustomize manifest exists out of two main structures: a base manifest and overlays.

 ### Base manifest